10 things outsiders should know before moving to Utah

 Great Salt Lake isn’t a great place to swim

 For those who imagined taking a relaxing dip in the famous Great Salt Lake, imagine something else.
-While the Great Salt Lake is one of the state’s most treasured landmarks and serves as a home to many of the most unique and valuable wildlife in the region, it is not known as a great place to go for a swim.
-For one, it’s not very close to Salt Lake City, about two hours away, and the water can look a bit off-putting.
+While the Great Salt Lake is one of the state’s most treasured landmarks and serves as a home to many of the region’s most unique and valuable wildlife, it is not known as a great place to go for a swim.
+For one, Antelope Island is not very close to Salt Lake City, about two hours away, and the water can look a bit off-putting.
 There is also a bit of a smell depending on the weather.
-There are some beach-like areas on Antelope Island with showers on hand to wash the salty water off those who do decide to hop in, but it’s not a popular or common pastime among Utah natives by any means.
+There are some beach-like areas on the island with showers on hand to wash the salty water off those who do decide to hop in, but it’s not a popular or common pastime among Utah natives by any means.
 If you do go in, it’s fun to see how easy it is to float due to the salinity of the water, but getting a mouthful of the salty water is enough to ruin your day.

 Understanding LDS culture